 Turquoise may be the official birthstone for December but Zircon, Topaz and Tanzanite also represent the 12th month and are all in different shades of blue to green.
 Turquoise is also the stone for an 11th year wedding anniversary.

 If you’re really into your astrology and star signs, turquoise is also the planetary stone for Aquarius, Taurus and Sagittarius.

 Here are our top 5 Turquoise picks for rings, bracelets, necklaces and earrings!

 Bracelets are so versatile and easy to wear.
-Whether day or night, turquoise adds a beautiful color to any piece of jewelry.
+Whether day or night, turquoise adds a beautiful colour to any piece of jewellery.
 Turquoise charms and beads are perfect to add to any bracelet, especially if you’re birthday is in December!

 Rings are timeless and are becoming bigger and bolder than ever.
 Why not try stacking a few dainty turquoise rings or go to the extreme and pick an over sized showstopping ring.

 Bigger and longer earrings are on trend at the moment.
 Tassels will jazz up any outfit and draw attention to your face and neck.
 Or if you prefer studs, why not go for something more extravagant and chunkier?